kristo-aun/cmp-ingress-nginx/README.md

-# Custom Ingress
+# Custom Ingress Chart

 This chart is based on the Ingress OTS (off-the-shelf) helm chart, retrieved and pinned to a specific upstream version.

 Customization:
 - ingress to prioritize incoming X-Forwarded-* headers to the ones set in the [template](https://raw.githubusercontent.com/kubernetes/ingress-nginx/helm-chart-3.34.0/rootfs/etc/nginx/template/nginx.tmpl).
+This is useful if there is another reverse-proxy in front of the ingress controller

 ## Install

-Download a repository chart to a local copy
+Download the Ingress chart from the repository to a local copy

     helm dep update